cristian-5/Spin/Documentation/Functions.md

 Classes are always passed and returned by reference in functions and procedures.
 You can use the assignment operator to make copies.
 Basic Types are always passed by copy in functions and procedures.
+Strings and Complex numbers are always passed by reference.